techidaily/site-games-able/source/_posts/disabling-device-lockup-the-solution-for-error-0x887a0006.md

  You can update an NVIDIA or AMD driver in a few different ways.
 Some users utilize driver updater software packages, but some of them don't update graphics drivers to the newest ones available.
 To ensure you’re installing the very latest driver available for your GPU, download it from the manufacturer’s website.

- Our guide for[updating your graphics drivers on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) provides further details about the various methods.
+ Our guide for [updating your graphics drivers on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) provides further details about the various methods.

 ![The NVIDIA driver downloads page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-nvidia-driver-download-page.jpg)